vanruc/todoApp/README.md

 Sound right for us right?

-So how we can apply this to our case.
+So how we can apply this to our case?

-Let we define it first.
+Let us define it first.

-Let open `Staff.xml` file, scroll down to very bottom.
+Lets open `Staff.xml` file, scroll down to very bottom.
 Right after attributes definition we will add conditions definition like below:

 ```xml
 <conditions>